wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 ```

 :::tip Automate this rule
-When you [create a new Data Asset](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source), you can choose to automatically generate this Expectation to test that columns don't diverge from the initial set over time.
+When you [create a new Data Asset with GX Cloud](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source), you can choose to automatically generate this Expectation to test that columns don't diverge from the initial set over time.
 :::

 <small>View `ExpectTableColumnsToMatchSet` in the [Expectation